 - 19.Offer party packages for companies and families

 - 20.Take advantage of the post-Christmas hype

-1. Let people know you are one of the restaurants open on Christmas Eve and Christmas Day
+1. Let people know if you are one of the restaurants open on Christmas Eve and Christmas Day

 Update your website

-When users visit your website, they should see that they can spend Christmas Eve or Christmas Day in your restaurant.
+When users visit your website, they should see that they can spend Christmas Eve or Christmas Day at your restaurant.
 Create a festive banner featuring traditional Christmas colors like red, green, and gold to make the announcement in style, and post it on your homepage.
 Even a simple “We’re open on Christmas Day!” can do the trick.